MaxMeiners/maxmeiners.github.io/projects-year-2.md

     <p>The data preprocessing involved cleaning text data using regular expressions, and normalizing it through tokenization and stemming techniques.
 Word embeddings were then used to represent words as vectors, enabling the integration of these vectors into machine learning models.
 Additional feature extraction methods like TF-IDF and Part-of-Speech (POS) tagging were applied.
 A custom word embedding model, trained on our project-specific corpus, was incorporated to enhance emotion classification accuracy.</p>

     <p>We experimented with multiple models for emotion classification.
 Initial models were developed using Naïve Bayes and Logistic Regression algorithms.
-Further sophistication was added with sequence models such as Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) networks, each contributing to an improved understanding of emotional cues in text.</p>
+Further sophistication was added with sequence models such as Recurrent Neural Networks (RNN), XGBoost, and Long Short-Term Memory (LSTM) networks, each contributing to an improved understanding of emotional cues in text.</p>

     <p>A robust pipeline was developed to break down video content into fragments, extract text from these fragments, and predict emotions for each segment.
 To ensure optimal performance, we tested transformer models using Hugging Face, selecting RoBERTA as the core model.
 RoBERTa was fine-tuned on the dataset and achieved high accuracy in emotion classification.</p>